justindujardin/mathy/website/docs/examples/swarm_solver.md

 > This notebook is built using `mathy.fragile` module for swarm planning to determine which actions to take.
 The [research](https://arxiv.org/abs/1803.05049) and [implementation](https://github.com/FragileTech/FractalAI) come from [@Guillemdb](https://github.com/Guillemdb) and [@sergio-hcsoft](https://github.com/sergio-hcsoft).
 They're both amazing 🙇

-Sometimes training a machine learning model is inconvenient and time consuming, especially when you're working on a new problem type or set of rules.
+Training a machine learning model is sometimes inconvenient and time-consuming, especially when working on a new problem type or set of rules.

-So what do we do in these cases?
-We use mathy's built-in swarm planning algorithm, of course!
+So, what do we do in these cases?
+We use Mathy's built-in swarm planning algorithm, of course!

-When you're developing a rule or environment, you'd often like to know how well an average agent can be expected to perform on this task, without fully-training a model each time you change the code.
+When you're developing a rule or environment, you'd often like to know how well an average agent can be expected to perform on this task without fully-training a model each time you change the code.

-Let's look together at how we can use mathy.fragile to implement an agent that selects winning actions without any training, while still showing its work step-by-step.
+Let's look together at how we can use `mathy.fragile` to implement an agent that selects winning actions without any training while still showing its work step-by-step.

 ```python